Windows 10 October 2018 Update problems: how to fix them

-Even though it's just been released, some people have been reporting that they have encountered Windows 10 October 2018 Update problems since downloading and installing it.
+Some people have reported that they have encountered Windows 10 October 2018 Update problems since downloading and installing it.

 If you’re running into Windows 10 October 2018 Update problems, we have you covered and have gathered up all the Windows 10 October Update problems and fixes right here in this convenient guide.